Holistische Arts

 HPV infection

 The HPV virus infects the cells of the cervix.
 In 80-85% of women, the immune system clears the virus within 2 years.
-No action is required, but monitoring is wise.
+No action is needed, but monitoring is wise.

 2